 As Benedict Gross et al argue in Generative Design, producing customised software changes a designer’s analogue performance to “orchestrating the decision-making process of the computer” (Gross et al, 2, p4).
 Rather than producing one drawing, if the designer abstracts a process into rules and runs these with different inputs, it will result in multiple images.
 Abstracting and decomposing problems into smaller chunks through computer language engages the computer’s talent for repetition, randomness and logic and produces outcomes that any analogue process would require obsessive dedication.

 An initial test was how software could produce random lines across a canvas, similar to the bamboo design exercise.
 Although the outcome was similar, several opportunities arose.
 One was that the sketch could become interactive, allowing a user to adjust variables and for their inspiration.
 Another was that the sketch could output an open file format, such as an svg on png, suitable for future design work.
 The final idea was that the tool could take on the next stage of the design tutorial process, where students generate figure-ground poche diagrams from the generated line patterns.

+The sketch regenerates each time the browser refreshes.
 The next stage is to explore adjustment interaction through a control panel, using a p5.js plugin and an integrated button to export an svg file for inkscape.